makerdao/mips/MIP0/MIPx-SIF.md

 **[MIPx-c1] SIF requirements:**  Outline the requirements for the SIF

 Initial 5M funding will be sent to a multisig, which must follow the process outlined in [MIP47: MakerDAO Multisignature Wallet Management]  (https://mips.makerdao.com/mips/details/MIP47#sentence-summary) It must include a wallet address, official Point of Contact, and Comptroller signers must be publicly verified.

+Multisig is meant as an interim instrument while a permissionless solutionnis developed.

 Beneficiary of Multisig is Maker Governance.
 Funds not used after xxx months will be returned to Governance.